Get a Florida Financial Power of Attorney in minutes

 Unlike many states, Florida does not allow springing powers of attorney.
 A springing power of attorney only becomes effective when a specific event happens (usually the principal’s incapacity).
 In Florida, all powers of attorney are effective when they are executed.
 The only exception to this rule is the designation of a health care surrogate, which allows you to dictate that it is effective upon your incapacity.

-Most financial powers of attorney will last indefinitely, but a power of attorney automatically ends when any of the following happen:
+Most powers of attorney will last indefinitely, but a power of attorney automatically ends when any of the following happen:

 - The principal dies